askalione/Structr/wiki/Abstractions/Extensions/Abstractions-ObjectExtensions.md

+# Object extensions

 ## SetProperty

 Sets property of source instance to specified value.
-When property with provided name doesn't exist then nothing happends.
+When property with provided name doesn't exist then nothing happens.

 ```csharp
 var foo = new Foo { BarProperty = new Bar() };